Dorigati – an outstanding sparkling wine plus good Teroldego

 Teroldego is the local red grape par excellence.
 Paolo explains very clearly that it has three main characteristics: deep ruby colour, raised acidity and intense fruitiness (blackberry and raspberry).
 The Teroldego Rotaliano DOC 2010 certainly fits this bill, grown on fast draining clay/sand over gravel and has to be irrigated.
 Initially perfumed notes, dried and fresh fruit, good length, moderate tannins and excellent acidity.
-The more grown up wine is Diedri Teroldego Rotaliano DOC Superiore Riserva 2009.
-It is aged in barriques rather than the large casks, the fruit have been dried out for a touch of concentration for 4-5 days.
+The more grown-up wine is Diedri Teroldego Rotaliano DOC Superiore Riserva 2009.
+It is aged in barriques rather than the large casks, the fruit has been dried out for a touch of concentration for 4-5 days.
 It was just about opaque in colour, had a velvety texture, higher tannins and an enhanced version of the intense blackberry fruit.
 I asked about its ageing potential and Paolo generously produced a bottle of 2004: now a beautiful garnet edge to it, with the acidity, fruit and tannins now well balanced, very subtle fruit with some ‘conserved fruit’ notes, fine tannins – somewhere between very good and excellent.

 Many thanks to Paolo for a splendid visit.
 We hope there are many more generations of Dorigati to build on your current success.
 The estate also produces two Cabernet-based wines, a Rosé from Lagrein, a Pinot Grigio and a still Chardonnay Riserva.

 Back to the Trentino homepage: click here